 What began as a seemingly isolated issue when the Morecambe Bay maternity scandal was exposed in 2015, has since transpired to be a more widespread and complex problem.

-The Cwm Taf maternity services, delivered at the Royal Glamorgan Hospital in Llantrisant and the Prince Charles Hospital in Merthyr Tydfil, were first exposed as unsafe by a consultant midwife in late 2018.
+The maternity care, delivered at the Royal Glamorgan Hospital, in Llantrisant, and the Prince Charles Hospital, in Merthyr Tydfil, were first exposed as unsafe by a consultant midwife in late 2018.

-An independent review, conducted by the Royal College of Obstetricians and Gynaecologists (RCOG) and the Royal College of Midwives, identified that serious incidents in the Cwm Taf maternity services were not being properly recorded amidst a catalogue of other failings leading to avoidable stillbirths and catastrophic birth injuries.
+An independent review, conducted by the Royal College of Obstetricians and Gynaecologists (RCOG) and the Royal College of Midwives, identified that serious incidents were not being properly recorded amidst a catalogue of other failings leading to avoidable stillbirths and catastrophic birth injuries.

-The maternity services run by the Cwm Taf Morgannwg University Health Board were placed into special measures in May 2019.
+The maternity units run by Cwm Taf Morgannwg University Health Board were placed into special measures in May 2019.

 This was a significant escalation and signalled the scale of the problem as the Welsh Government triggered its highest level of intervention.

 It was reported that potentially preventable incidents dated as far back as 2010.
-The senior leadership team of the Cwm Taf maternity services continued to demonstrate little accountability.
+The senior leadership team continued to demonstrate little accountability.

-The chief executive of the Cwm Taf maternity services, who had led the health board since 2011, was on sick leave shortly after the damning report was published, then resigned.
+The chief executive, who had led the health board’s maternity services since 2011, resigned shortly after the damning report.

-The families who had suffered the loss of their baby or faced a life of caring for a child with wide ranging, and complex, needs as a result of the care provided by the Cwm Taf maternity services, now had a voice.
+The families who had suffered the loss of their baby, or faced a life of caring for a child with wide ranging, and complex needs, now had a voice.

-Repeated accounts were heard of families’ concerns being ignored by staff at the Cwm Taf maternity services.
-It was revealed that serious incident reports following significant incidents were not always carried out, or were conducted poorly.
+Repeated accounts were heard of families’ concerns being ignored by staff at the Royal Glamorgan Hospital and the Prince Charles Hospital.
+It was revealed that serious incident reports were not always carried out or were conducted poorly.
 Stories were heard of mothers being treated with little compassion or care.

 The significant harm caused to these families, and their children, was painfully evident.

-After several years of inadequate medical care delivered by the Cwm Taf maternity services, affected families were being listened to and their substantial concerns taken seriously.
+After several years of inadequate medical care, affected families were being listened to, and their substantial concerns taken seriously.

 It is not clear how many families have been affected in total by either the potentially preventable death of their baby, or catastrophic injuries leading to complicated lifelong conditions such as cerebral palsy.

-It was reported earlier this year that the ongoing independent review was considering around 160 cases.
-We believe that there are many more families who have been affected by avoidable incidents at the Cwm Taf maternity services.
+It was reported earlier this year that the ongoing review was considering around 160 cases.
+We believe that there are many more families who have been affected by avoidable incidents at these hospitals.

 The team of birth injury specialists at Diane Rostron are representing dozens of families following what we believe were preventable stillbirths, permanent birth injuries and neonatal deaths.

-We have secured £multi-million compensation for children suffering with catastrophic injuries that occurred before, during or just after their birth while under the care of Cwm Taf maternity services.
+We have secured £multi-million compensation for children suffering with catastrophic injuries that occurred before, during or just after their birth while under the care of these hospitals.

 We believe that there may be many more families who are yet to receive the justice that they deserve and the compensation that their child needs.

 A catastrophic birth injury means that a child will have extensive, and lifelong, complex care needs.
-They are entitled to significant compensation to meet their needs if it is believed, and proved, it could have been avoided with better medical care.
+They are entitled to significant compensation to meet their needs if it is believed, and proved, it could have been avoided.

-The Independent Maternity Services Oversight Panel (Insop) reported its first findings earlier this year which looked at incidents where mothers were injured while under the care of the Cwm Taf maternity services.
+The Independent Maternity Services Oversight Panel (IMSOP) reported its first findings earlier this year which looked at incidents where mothers were injured while under the care of the Royal Glamorgan Hospital and the Prince Charles Hospital.

-It found that in two thirds of the cases being reviewed, a different outcome would have been achieved had better medical care been provided.
+It found that in two thirds of the cases, a different outcome would have been achieved had better medical care been provided.

-The cases reviewed considered incidents where the mother had been admitted into intensive care.
+The review considered incidents where the mother had been admitted into intensive care.
 The first of three reviews echoed failings including: